robaone/gapps-yEd-github/README.md

 ## Overview

+This app acts as a redirect to the yEd-live editor and provides a download url to the yEd-live editor so that it can open a .graphml file hosted in a private Github repository.

 This application is designed to be hosted in https://script.google.com as a Google Scripts App.

 The code can be installed using the [gas-github Google Chrome plugin](https://github.com/leonhartX/gas-github)